sccommunity/crates-sgx/README.md

 - `v{x.y.z}` is the version of crates-sgx
 - `sgx{x.y.z}` is the version of Teaclave SGX SDK

+## Contributing

+- Propose a crate you paln to port in issue and then port crates for Teaclave SGX SDK.
+- Create a pull request stating crate name, version, license and upstream commit hash (usually a public release) which your port based on.
+- Provide a diff of your changes for reviewing and auditing.
+- Add metadata in the crates section of `README.md` and update `CHANGELOG.md`.

 ## Crates

 - crate name, version, license, upstream commit hash base